saylordotorg/course_arth201/Unit02.md

 ---
 layout: default
+title: "ARTH201 - Art of Ancient Egypt and the Ancient Near East"
 course: ARTH201
 course_fulltitle: "Art of Ancient Egypt and the Ancient Near East"
 course_description: "Detailed introduction to the major artistic and architectural traditions of Ancient Egypt and the Ancient Near East."